toddaustin07/LGTV/README.md

 ## Caveats
 I have no idea how many LG TV models will work with this driver, but devices with firmware major version 4, product name "webOSTV 2.0" should be OK.

+This driver relies on a set of undocumented commands to control the TV and retrieve state updates.
+This API was meant to be used internally by LG and therefore could stop working at their whim.

 ## Pre-requisites
 * LG TV
 * SmartThings Hub